Remote Work

 • Individuals working remotely should ensure the equipment they are using is properly configured, patched, free of viruses and malware, and reasonably safeguarded from them.

+• Individuals should use VCU-issued, managed, and encrypted computers to conduct university business, especially when they routinely work with sensitive information.
 A list of recommended computers and accessories for hybrid and fully remote work has been created.
 Please consult with your local computer support technician to ensure model availability and applicable discount pricing is applied.

 Secure Workspace